 A little about me and my practice

 Since 2011 I have enjoyed working with adults and adolescents both in private practice and within schools in the North West of England.
-Having completed my advanced clinical training in Transactional Analysis I am working towards the qualification of Certified Transactional Analyst and gaining UKCP registration.
+I am a Certified Transactional Analyst and a UKCP Humanistic and Integrative Psychotherapist.

-As a member of the UK Association of Transactional Analysis (UKATA), I bide by its code of ethics and professional practice.
+As a member of the UK Association of Transactional Analysis (UKATA) and UK Council for Psychotherapy (UKCP), I bide by their code of ethics and professional practice.
 As such, I attend regular supervision which further enhances the safety and effectiveness of my practice.
 I hold an enhanced DBS certificate.

 I’m interested in what it means to be human.
 I’m not looking for ‘an answer’, in fact I strongly believe there are many ways to make sense of our experiences, both past and present.
 For me, what matters is that our understanding of the self, others, and life experiences are congruent.